 Accepted Subject Areas: All subjects can be funded by a Clarendon Scholarship.
 There is no quota by subject or preference for any particular course type.
 This encompasses all full-time and part-time Master’s courses (MSt, MSc, BCL/MJur, MBA, MFE, MPhil, BPhil, MSc by Research, MTh) and all DPhil programmes.
 A list of the all the graduate courses offered by the University of Oxford can be found on the Graduate Course Guide (from link below).

-About the Award: The Clarendon Fund offers around 140 full scholarships every year to academically excellent graduate students from all around the world.
+About Clarendon Fund Scholarships: The Clarendon Fund offers around 140 full scholarships every year to academically excellent graduate students from all around the world.
 Clarendon Scholarships are awarded on the basis of academic excellence and potential across all degree-bearing subjects at graduate level at the University of Oxford.
 The scholarships cover tuition and college fees as well as a generous grant for living expenses, and all graduate applicants who apply for study at the University by the January deadline, in their respective year of entry, will be automatically considered for this prestigious scholarship funding.

 Offered Since: 2001